err/scorecard/README.md

 }
 ```

-Your task is to create a ring application to do the following:
+Your task is to write some clojure functions to do the following:

 * Read the JSON response from the URL and calculate a score for the user's interactions based on the retrieved JSON.
-* The score is calculated from the "type" key value pair, where:
+* The score is calculated from the "type" kv-pair, where:

 | Event Type | Points |